Saabuh/Prototype-T/worklog.md

 # TODO List
 ## 09-07-2025
 - [ ] add itemslot selection
+- [ ] refactor inventory to be instantiated instead of hard coded via ScriptableObjects
 - [ ] research more into attack system architecture/implementation

 ## 09-07-2025